 Spring is also the start of orca-watching season and the end of gray and humpback whale season.
-So there are plenty of whale-watching tours available this time of year.
+So there are plenty of whale-watching tours available this time of year, like this one from Seattle to Olympic National Park that includes watching whales and other marine life..
 Overall, Seattle is a great launching point for all the wonderful things to do in April in the Western region of Washington.

 Feel like checking out national parks while you’re there?
 Check out our guide!